Last updated: May 17, 2022

 To make the configuration easier, Intruder automatically highlights each pair of payload markers and any enclosed text between them.

-You can place payload markers manually or automatically.
 When you send a request to Intruder from elsewhere within Burp, Intruder makes a guess at where you are likely to want to place payloads, and sets payload markers accordingly.
+Note that payload markers will not be automatically set within the Target field.
 You can modify the default payload markers using the buttons next to the request template editor: